minlingz/PySpark/README.md

 ## Usage

-### Create an Azure Blob Storage account and container.
+* Create an Azure Blob Storage account and container.
 For more information, see Create an Azure Blob Storage account and Create a container in Azure Blob Storage.

 Some of the data source files are big in size, in such case you may need to use Azure Blob Storage to store the data source files.

-### Upload the fixed-width file to the container.
+* Upload the fixed-width file to the container.
 For more information, see Upload a block blob to Azure Blob Storage.

-In order to access the data source files, you need to download the access key from Azure Portal.
+In order to access the data source files, you need to mark down the access key from Azure Portal.

+* Create an Azure Databricks workspace.
+For more information, see Create an Azure Databricks workspace.

+* Create a cluster in Azure Databricks.
+For more information, see Create a Spark cluster in Azure Databricks.

+* Create a notebook in Azure Databricks.
+For more information, see Create a notebook in Azure Databricks.

-### Set the container_name and storage_account variables in the script to the name of your Azure Blob Storage container and storage account, respectively.
+* Set the container_name and storage_account variables in the script to the name of your Azure Blob Storage container and storage account, respectively.

 ```python
 # Set the Blob storage account key and container name